 - Short stature in SRS can be treated by use of pharmacological doses of recombinant growth hormone, resulting in good short-term catch-up.

 - Educational support.

-However, there have been no long-term follow-up studies of sufficient numbers of sufferers to define life expectancy, morbidity and mortality definitively.
+There have been no long-term follow-up studies of sufficient numbers of those with the condition to define life expectancy, morbidity and mortality definitively.